Chinwesarah/A-B-Testing-for-Globox-Company/README.md

 Our recommendation is that the banner should be launched.
 This is because of the following reasons:

-1. One of the metrics (conversion rate) showed a statically significant increase in the treatment group.
+1. One of the metrics (conversion rate) showed a statistically significant increase in the treatment group.
 2. The cost required to launch the banner is not expensive.